Planning your next trip and looking to travel from London to Paris by train? You've come to the right place!

 Train ticket prices from London to Paris can start from as little as €59 when you book in advance.
 The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from London to Paris without having to change trains.
-There is 1 direct train from London to Paris each day.
+There are 11 direct trains from London to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from London to Paris cover a distance of around 212 miles (342 km) during the journey.